-Besides Bokisch Vineyards, there is a small yet growing number of other Lodi based wineries who have been been making a deliberate movement towards wines crafted from earlier picked grapes.
+Besides Bokisch Vineyards, there is a small yet growing number of other Lodi-based wineries that have been making a deliberate movement towards wines crafted from earlier picked grapes.
 Good examples include Acquiesce Vineyards & Winery, Fields Family Wines, Heritage Oak Winery, McCay Cellars, and PRIE Winery.
-Working in facilities located outside of Lodi, producers such as Avivo (by DeVero Farms), Ferdinand, Holman Cellars, Leaf and Vine, Odisea/Cochon, Precedent, Sandlands, Sidebar (by David Ramey), The Scholium Project, and Uvaggio have been taking a similar approach with various grapes going into whites, reds and rosés.
+Working in facilities located outside of Lodi, producers such as Avivo (by DeVero Farms), Ferdinand, Holman Cellars, Leaf and Vine, Odisea/Cochon, Precedent, Sandlands, Sidebar (by David Ramey), The Scholium Project, Uvaggio have been taking a similar approach with various grapes going into whites, reds, and rosés.

-But the poster child for this new fangled style of Lodi grown wine is probably Markus Wine Co.'s Swiss born owner/winemaker Markus Niggli, who has a penchant for alternative grapes and native yeast fermentations.
+But the poster child for this new-fangled style of Lodi-grown wine is probably Markus Wine Co.'s Swiss-born owner/winemaker Markus Niggli, who has a penchant for alternative grapes and native yeast fermentations.
 Niggli reports that all the grapes going into his 2019 Markus Wine Co.
 Mokelumne Glen Vineyards Mokelumne River-Lodi Nativo ($22) were picked close to a starting Brix (i.e. sugar reading) of 21.8°.
-The result is a bone dry white that puts a a mineral character upfront and centered in this blend of Kerner (80%), Bacchus (11%) and Riesling (9%) grapes.
-There is a twist of lemon, a squeeze of mandarine, and hint of pear in the nose, but otherwise the nose and flavor of this steely/tart wine is dominated by the long, flowing, flinty minerality.
+The result is a bone-dry white that puts a mineral character upfront and centered in this blend of Kerner (80%), Bacchus (11%), and Riesling (9%) grapes.
+There is a twist of lemon, a squeeze of mandarine, and a hint of pear in the nose, but otherwise, the nose and flavor of this steely/tart wine are dominated by the long, flowing flinty minerality.
 This is Mr. Niggli's seventh vintage of Nativo, in which he has consistently hit the mark with this original, oak-free amalgamation of German grapes.

 Saffroned Chicken Biryani

-So how do you describe the taste of saffon when infused into dishes?
-Think of it as like floating in the ocean with your eyes closed, off a pillowy soft Hawaiian beach; or like the oil of citrus peels on your fingers, a distant smell of burning hay or grass, a clove roasting on a cast iron pan, cold humus in the garden, dusty velvet in grandma's sitting room, sun dried fruit, or even, not uncommonly cited, afternoon sex (saffron is a long known aphrodisiac)... that's the compelling taste that saffron can bring.
+So how do you describe the taste of saffron when infused into dishes?
+Think of it as floating in the ocean with your eyes closed, off a pillowy soft Hawaiian beach; or like the oil of citrus peels on your fingers, a distant smell of burning hay or grass, a clove roasting on a cast iron pan, cold humus in the garden, dusty velvet in grandma's sitting room, sun-dried fruit, or even, not uncommonly cited, afternoon sex (saffron is a long known aphrodisiac)... that's the compelling taste that saffron can bring.

-Whatever it is, it's almost magical how saffron brings out the often elusive qualities of white wines that may be nearly neutral in fruit expression, but have varying degrees of minerality that can pull all the subtleties (in both a saffron laced dish and a wine) together.
+Whatever it is, it's almost magical how saffron brings out the often elusive qualities of white wines that may be nearly neutral in fruit expression but have varying degrees of minerality that can pull all the subtleties (in both a saffron-laced dish and wine) together.

 2-1/2 cups basmati rice